Technologicat/mcpyrate/README.md

     - Useful for second-order macros that need to process a quasiquoted code section at macro expansion time, before the quasiquoted tree has a chance to run.
 (As usual, when it runs, it converts itself into a direct AST.)
 - **Identifier (a.k.a. name) macros**
   - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.
+  - Opt-in.
+Declare by using the `@mcpy.namemacro` decorator on your macro function.
+Place it outermost.
 - **Conveniences**:
   - The expander automatically fixes missing `ctx` attributes in the AST, so you don't need to care about those in your macros.
   - Walker with a state stack, à la MacroPy, to easily temporarily override the state for a given subtree.